 Steve Hed loved to talk about quality control and was been in business long enough to know its importance.
 Steve was often heard saying, "Don't confuse technology with execution."
 In other words, no matter how good your design is, the execution of the design is just as important.
 This is why every Hed wheel goes through a rigorous quality control program.
 This QC begins at the individual component level.
 Every rim, hub, spoke, bearing, and nipple goes through a painstakingly meticulous inspection before they are built into our wheels.
 We also require each wheel to be built to our strict standards.
 Spoke tension as well as trueness in both axial and radial directions are measured and recorded with every wheel.
 This level of precision is crucial to deliver the finest wheels that have ever been built.

 While weight is a factor in True Speed, it is one of the smallest influences.
 Each of our wheels is a particular weight because of the performance that is engineered into it.
-We do not set out to hit a target weight with any particular wheel; we build wheels to perform properly.
-In some cases this means that our wheels weigh a bit more than our competitors' wheels.
+We do not set out to hit a target weight with any particular wheel; we build wheels to perform properly and reliably.
+In some (but certainly not all) cases this means that our wheels weigh just a bit more than our competitors' wheels.
 Nonetheless, the small amount of extra weight in our wheels is there to ensure that we hit our parameters for lateral stiffness, drive train efficiency, durability, and fatigue resistance.
 When weight adds stiffness, for example, you expend fewer watts pedaling.
-When you compare this watt efficiency to the savings you achieve from reducing the weight of a flexible wheel, you find that a little weight and stiffness wins out by a lot.
+When you compare this watt efficiency to the savings you achieve from reducing the weight of a flexible wheel, you find that a little weight and stiffness wins out by a wide margin.
 Know that when you ride a Hed wheel, every gram is there for a reason.